-Your IRO is a qualified social worker and responsible for ensuring that your views are heard, and that the plans for you are good enough.
+Your IRO is a qualified social worker who is also an experienced manager and is responsible for ensuring that your views are heard, and that the plans for you are good enough.
 They also check that everyone who works with you has completed all the tasks that have been agreed to keep you safe and well.

-All looked after young people have looked after children reviews.
+All looked after young people have child in care (CiC) reviews.
 These are regular meetings involving you and the people who are closely involved in your care, and where your progress is discussed.